QIANets: Quantum-Integrated Adaptive Networks for Reduced Latency and Improved Inference Times in CNN Models

 4.3.1 GoogleNet

 GoogLeNet is a convolutional network with nine multi-scale processing Inception modules.
-Within our experiments, the QIANets framework targets these modules, reducing the weight in their convolutions: layer sparsity of 0.1417 (only 14.17% of weights were pruned), while employing a rank of 41 to efficiently decompose and factorize these weights.
+Within our experiments, the QIANets framework targets these modules, reducing the weight in their convolutions: layer sparsity of 0.1417 (only 14.17% of weights were pruned), while employing a rank of 4 to efficiently decompose and factorize these weights.
 ECA and Multi-Scale Fusion are applied to the outputs of the modules, integrating multi-scale attention into parallel branches.

 Performance Progression Across Epochs: The training process involved 10 trials of 10 epochs each, followed by a final trial of 50 epochs.
 During Trial 0 of hyperparameter optimization, the model began with a validation accuracy of 21.08% at Epoch 1 and quickly progressed to 70.18% by Epoch 10, indicating rapid learning during the first stages of training.
-The highest validation accuracy result was 80.19% throughout Trial 5.
+The highest validation accuracy result happened to be 80.19% throughout Trial 5.
 Ultimately, the final quantum-inspired GoogLeNet’s test accuracy was 86.65%, representing a notable improvement from the earlier 80.19%, and closely approaching the baseline accuracy of 94.29% after fine-tuning.

 Loss Reduction: Over the 50 epochs, the model’s loss steadily decreased, showing consistent improvement.
 It began at 2.5205 in Epoch 1 trial 0 and reduced to 0.8256 by Epoch 50, effectively minimizing error throughout training.
 A key outcome of this experiment was the final 13.65% reduction in inference time, minimizing to 0.000835 seconds per image, which underscores the efficiency of our approach compared to the baseline GoogLeNet’s 0.000967 seconds.
+See table 2

 4.3.2 DenseNet